How does a business funding broker work

 3

-Your profile goes to multiple lenders simultaneously
+Your profile goes to multiple funders simultaneously

 ⚡ Within hours